-4.4.5 Phased Multiple Site Audit
+4.4.5 Seasonal Activity Multiple Site Audit

-A phased multiple site audit is an audit of one account and one CU, but with multiple sites and seasons.
+A seasonal activity multiple site audit is an audit of one account and one CU, but with multiple sites and seasons.
 An example is a two-site restaurant, with one site on a ski hill and one next to a campground.
 Since there is only one CU for this type of audit, the activities in either season must be similar or WorkSafeBC would have assigned different CUs.
-A phased multiple site audit can usually follow the rules of a phased audit because each site is associated with a season.
+A seasonal activity multiple site audit can usually follow the rules of a seasonal activity extended audit because each site is associated with a season.
 If a company has multiple summer sites and multiple winter sites, the rules regarding different seasons and multiple sites come into effect.
-As with a phased audit, the quality of notes from the first half of the audit needs to be good enough to be useful up to six months later when the auditor returns.
+As with a seasonal activity extended audit, the quality of notes from the first half of the audit need to be good enough to be useful when the auditor completes the data collection at the end of audit activity during the second season in maintenance years.

-4.4.6 Phased Multiple CU Audit
+4.4.6 Seasonal Activity Multiple CU Audit

-Phased multiple CU audits are common among outdoor hospitality companies.
+Seasonal Activity multiple CU audits are common among outdoor hospitality companies.
 An example is a company that operates a ski hill in the winter and a bike park in summer, and is associated with a hotel year-round.
-Having summer and winter activities in different CUs necessitates two audit visits per year.
-It is up to the auditor to maximize sampling efficiency of any year-round activities (i.e., when to interview and observe hotel staff).
-Auditors can perform some of the year-round interviews in summer and some in winter.
-As with a phased audit, the quality of notes is important because the activities in each season are completely different, and there will be no triggers from one phase of the audit to the other to help remind the auditor of previous observations.
+Having summer and winter activities in different CUs necessitates alternative audit methodology and methods of data collection to allow for sufficient sampling from all activities.
+As with all seasonal activity audits, the quality of notes are important because the activities in each season are completely different, and there will be no triggers from one phase of the audit to the other to help remind the auditor of previous observations if conducting an extended season audit internally for example.